cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

 The next step is to fit the toys under a different background pdf hypothesis.
 This time we set the `pdf_index` to be 1, the powerlaw and run fits with the `FitDiagnostics` method again freezing pdf_index.

->**[warning]**
+!!! warning
->You may get warnings about non-accurate errors but these can be ignored and is related to the free parameters of the background pdfs which are not active.
+    You may get warnings about non-accurate errors but these can be ignored and is related to the free parameters of the background pdfs which are not active.

     combine hgg_toy_datacard.txt -M FitDiagnostics  --setParameters pdf_index=1 --toysFile higgsCombineTest.GenerateOnly.mH125.123456.root  -t 100 --rMin -10 --rMax 10 --freezeParameters pdf_index